jreitz/lua-shares-server/README.md

 Write some JS and make some social buttons that use this server and tell me about them so that I can reference them here.

+## Usage

+### API parameters

+Lua-shares responds to two optional query parameters:

+#### url=

+The URL for which you want to receive social-shares count information.
+If this parameter is missing, the referrer, which normally points to the calling page, is used.
+If no scheme is provided, http: will be assumed.

+#### networks

+A comma-seperated list of social networks to be queried.
+Supported values are: facebook,pinterest,twitter,linkedin.
+If not provided, the default networks queried are: facebook,pinterest,twitter.

+### Advanced configuration

+The lua source contains a number of options for memcached server, timeouts and other behavior.
+Look there for more details.

 ## TODO
-* Better README
-* Google-plus support (currently waiting on TLS support from lua-nginx)
 * Self-contained or embedded HTTP client
 * Self-contained social-buttons implementation
+* Prefetching popular URLs
 * API timing and statsd support; for monitoring upstream social APIs
+* Google-plus support (currently waiting on TLS support from lua-nginx)

 ## License